 During normal operation, any brakes attached to motors are automatically released at the appropriate time to permit the axes to move.
 The Brake Release connector provides two pins that can be shorted together to force the brakes to be manually released.
 If desired, these signals are typically connected to a momentary contact manual brake release button.
 To simplify wiring, the control signals, BRAKE+ and BRAKE-, are present in each of the motor connectors.
 All of these signals are driven from the same source.
-The BRAKE+ signal is tied to

-24 VDC.
-When the brakes are not energized (released), the BRAKE- signal is permitted to float to 24 VDC.
+The BRAKE+ signal is tied to 24VDC.
+When the brakes are not energized (released), the BRAKE- signal is permitted to float to 24VDC.
 To energize the brakes, the controller ties BRAKE- to ground.
 This connector exposes the BRAKE- and ground signals and permits the brakes to be released by externally tying BRAKE- to ground.

 The Brake Release connector mounted on the motor drive board is a two-pin AMP 3-794618-2.
 The mating plug is an AMP 794617-2.
-See Figure 4-7.
-Also see the pinouts in Table 4-1.
+See Figure 4-5 and Table 4-1.